 Northern Midlands Council strives to provide leadership in the community, assisting Northern Midlands communities to identify, articulate and achieve community and social goals.
 Council embraces the concept of community capacity building: that is, facilitating the ability of community members, governments and businesses, to take the steps to find solutions to issues in their own communities.

 The overarching element of governance at Northern Midlands Council is the Code of Conduct.
-It is a requirement of the Local Government Act 1993, Section 28E that Council must adopt a code relating to the conduct of Councillors, with Regulation 22A of the Local Government (General) Regulations 2005 prescribing the specific elements to be included.
+It is a requirement of the Local Government Act 1993, subject to Section 28T, that Council must adopt a code relating to the conduct of Councillors.

-The Code of Conduct for Elected Members – Policy 47 can be accessed through the Policy Manual, Northern Midlands Council has also implemented a Code of Conduct for Employees – Policy 56 both of these policies ensure that elected members and employees understand Council’s expectations regarding appropriate conduct.
+The Code of Conduct for Elected Members – can be accessed through the Policy Manual, Northern Midlands Council has also implemented a Code of Conduct for Employees – both of these policies ensure that elected members and employees understand Council’s expectations regarding appropriate conduct.

 At Northern Midlands Council the Executive Team is made up of the General Manager and four Business Unit Managers.
 The following Organisational Structure provides additional detail regarding the structure of the Northern Midlands Council.

-Council meetings follow a formal structure and are governed by the Local Government (Meeting Procedures) Regulations 2005, to access these regulations click here.
-In addition, Northern Midlands Council has implemented a Meeting Policy (Policy Number 32) to assist with the regulation of meetings, to view the Policy Manual click here.
+Council meetings follow a formal structure and are governed by the Local Government (Meeting Procedures) Regulations 2015, to access these regulations click here.
+In addition, Northern Midlands Council has implemented a Meeting Policy to assist with the regulation of meetings, to view the Policy Manual click here.

 Northern Midland Council and Committee meetings are usually held at the Council Chambers in Smith Street Longford, with Ordinary meetings of Council being held monthly, in accordance with a predetermined schedule of meeting dates (published on the website).

 Previous Council meeting information including Agendas, Agenda Attachments and Minutes are available on the Northern Midlands Council website.
-Meetings are open to the public except where there is discussion of confidential items which will be discussed in a closed meeting – for additional information regarding closed meetings refer to the Local Government Meeting Procedure Regulations.
+Meetings are open to the public except where there is discussion of confidential items which will be discussed in a closed meeting – for additional information regarding closed meetings refer to the Local Government (Meeting Procedures) Regulations 2015.

 The Local Government Division – Tasmania has released a publication to assist Councillors understand the payment of allowances.
 To access the Local Government Division’s Information Sheet regarding Councillor Allowances click here.

-For specific information relating to the payment of allowances at Northern Midlands Council refer Policy 4 - Councillor Allowances, Travelling and Other Expenses in the Policy Manual.
+For specific information relating to the payment of allowances at Northern Midlands Council refer Council's Policy - Councillor Allowances, Travelling and Other Expenses in the Policy Manual.

 Interestingly, Tasmania is the only state that does not require political donations and gifts in local government elections to be disclosed to the public.
-Regardless, the Northern Midlands Council – Code of Conduct for Elected Members (Policy 47) provides rules for Councillors regarding donations and benefits, click here to view this policy in the Policy Manual.
+Regardless, the Northern Midlands Council's Code of Conduct for Elected Members provides rules for Councillors regarding donations and benefits, click here to view this policy in the Policy Manual.